 The Oakland LGBTQ Community Center is dedicated to enhancing and sustaining the well-being of lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals, our families and allies, by providing educational, social, and health related activities, programs and services.

 The Oakland LGBTQ Community Center was founded and incorporated in June of 2017, by two African American gay men, Jeff Myers and Joe Hawkins.
 The Center was established as a 501(c)(3) by both the IRS and the State of California in February of 2018.
 Joe Hawkins, who is also co-founder of Oakland Pride, is the Center's first CEO/Executive Director.
 Jeff Myers, who also worked as a volunteer coordinator with Oakland Pride, is the Center's first Board Chair.

-The creation of this service in Oakland marks the first time in our city's history, that a non-profit organization has opened a multi-ethnic, intergenerational, LGBTQ community service center.
-The Oakland LGBTQ Community Center is also one of very few, all-inclusive LGBTQ community center's in the nation, founded solely by African Americans, and the first in the state of California.
+The creation of the Center in Oakland marks the first time in our city's history, that a non-profit organization has opened a multi-ethnic, intergenerational, LGBTQ community, multi-service center.
+The Oakland LGBTQ Community Center is also one of very few, all-inclusive LGBTQ community centers in the nation, led and founded by African Americans, and the first in the state of California.

-Our goal is to become Oakland’s premier network of programs and services for the LGBTQ community.
+Our goal is to become Oakland and Alameda County's premier network of programs and services for the LGBTQ community.

 The principles that guide the actions of the Center board, staff and volunteers are: